relferreira/scribo-public-docs/docs/updating.md

 GitHub Platform offers an excellent file/markdown editor.
 If you wish, you can edit all your documentations inside GitHub, making it easy to update your Scribo Documentation Webpage.

 ![GitHub Editor](assets/github.jpg)

+## Sync

+All documentations are static generated.
+That means that your website will be extremally fast.
+One downside is that we use many cache techniques, so even if our GitHub app has synced with your commit, please wait at least 5 minutes.

+If you are having trouble with the sync process, please contact us!